Why Level 1 Background Checks Can Be a Big Mistake

 However, choosing a level 1 background check can sometimes be a big mistake.

-There are times when a level 1 background check may be all that is needed, but this type can be insufficient and may be missing critical information from a person’s employment and criminal history records (why a level 2 background check should almost always be included).
+There are times when a level 1 background check may be all that is needed, but this type can be insufficient and may be missing critical information from a person’s employment and criminal history records (why a level 2 check should almost always be included).

 Level 1 + Level 2 Background Check